dongdimianlyu/kyroo/README.md

 3. **Add Environment Variables**
    - In Vercel dashboard, go to Project Settings → Environment Variables
    - Add `OPENAI_API_KEY` with your API key
+   - Add Firebase configuration variables (see FIREBASE_SETUP.md)
-   - Make sure to add it for Production, Preview, and Development environments
+   - Make sure to add them for Production, Preview, and Development environments

 4. **Deploy**
    - Vercel will automatically build and deploy